Nezarbr/Nezarbr.github.io/content/blog/my-first-blog/index.md

 ## Watch the Video

 You can watch the execution of the heat transfer simulation below.
-The video shows the simulation of heat dynamics across the heatsink, illustrating the temperature gradient between two key areas: the end of the heatsink connected to the CPU and the other end where heat is dissipated.
+The video shows the temperature gradient between two key areas: the end of the heatsink connected to the CPU and the other end where heat is dissipated.

 <iframe width="360" height="175" src="https://www.youtube.com/embed/a6JIAh20gbQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>